 -

 All current local bus routes will be replaced with the new bus routes beginning Sunday, June 14, 2026.
 All Express Routes, Flex Connect, On Call services and the LINK shuttle end on Friday, June 12, 2026.
-In addition, we will no longer provide fixed route bus service in Bondurant or Pleasant Hill beginning June 14, because those communities voted to withdraw from DART.

 - Why are DART’s routes changing?